 The process leading towards international lawmaking within the United Nations system was also established during this period.
 The first step is usually a proposal to ECOSOC, the General Assembly or one of the specialized agencies to establish a committee or to convene an international conference to consider a major issue of international concern.
 Then preparatory committees, working groups, regional meetings, and symposia are organized.
-Usually, but not always, preconference preparation assures substantial agreement on official conference action.
-In the end it is not the action of an international conference that confers legal status; rather it is the effective consensus of nations that makes it law (Caldwell 1984, 102).
+Usually, but not always, preconference preparation assures substantial agreement on official conference that confers legal status; rather it is the effective consensus of nations that makes it law (Caldwell 1984, 102).
 This process is known as conference diplomacy.